wakeupmh/contacts-manager-backend/README.md

 ## Self-Ping Mechanism

 The application includes a self-ping mechanism that helps keep the service active by making periodic requests to its own `/health` endpoint.
-This is particularly useful for preventing the application from going idle on platforms with inactivity timeouts.
+This is particularly useful for preventing the application from going idle on Render as it has a inactivity timeouts.

 ### Configuration